LibrePlan/libreplan/doc/src/user/en/15-1-report-hours-worked-by-resource.rst

 Purpose
 =======

-This report allows to extract a list of the tasks and time devoted to them by workers in a period of time.
-There are several filters which allow users to adjust the query to get just the wanted information and avoiding extra data.
+This report extracts a list of tasks and the time resources have dedicated to them within a specified period.
+Several filters allow users to refine the query to obtain only the desired information and exclude extraneous data.

-Input parameters and filters
+Input Parameters and Filters
 ============================

 * **Dates**.
     * *Type*: Optional.
     * *Two date fields*:
-         * *Start Date.* This is the minimum date of the work reports which are wanted.
-Work reports with an earlier date than the *start date* are ignored.
-If this parameter is not filled, there is no filtering of work reports by *start date*.
+        * *Start Date:* This is the earliest date for work reports to be included.
+Work reports with dates earlier than the *Start Date* are excluded.
+If this parameter is left blank, work reports are not filtered by *Start Date*.
-         * *End Date.* This is the maximum date of the work reports which will be included in the results.
-Work reports with a later date than the *end date* will be ignored.
-If this parameter is not filled, there is no filtering of work reports by *end date*.
+        * *End Date:* This is the latest date for work reports to be included.
+Work reports with dates later than the *End Date* are excluded.
+If this parameter is left blank, work reports are not filtered by *End Date*.

-   * **Filter by workers**
+*   **Filter by Workers:**
-      * *Type*: Optional.
+    *   *Type:* Optional.
-      * *How it works*: You can select one or several workers to restrict the work reports to the time tracking of that particular worker.
-You can add a worker to be used as a filter by searching them in the selector and by pressing the *Add* button.
-If you leave it empty, the work reports are retrieved independently of the worker.
+    *   *How it works:* You can select one or more workers to restrict the work reports to the time tracked by those specific workers.
+To add a worker as a filter, search for them in the selector and click the *Add* button.
+If this filter is left empty, work reports are retrieved regardless of the worker.

-   * **Filter by labels**
+*   **Filter by Labels:**
     *   *Type:* Optional.
-      * *How it works*: You can add one or several labels to be used as filter by searching them in the selector and by pressing the *Add* button.
-They are used to select the tasks that will be included in the results to compute the hours devoted in them.
-This filter can be applied to timesheets, tasks, both, or any.
+    *   *How it works:* You can add one or more labels to use as filters by searching for them in the selector and clicking the *Add* button.
+These labels are used to select the tasks to be included in the results when calculating the hours dedicated to them.
+This filter can be applied to timesheets, tasks, both, or neither.

-   * **Filter by criteria**
+*   **Filter by Criteria:**
     *   *Type:* Optional.
-      * *How it works:* You can select one or several criteria by searching them in the selector and, then, by clicking on the *Add* button.
+    *   *How it works:* You can select one or more criteria by searching for them in the selector and then clicking the *Add* button.
 These criteria are used to select the resources that satisfy at least one of them.
-The report will show all the time devoted by the resources satisfying one of the criteria of the filtering.
+The report will show all the time dedicated by the resources that meet one of the selected criteria.

 Output
 ======